2 Samuel 22

 David sings of deliverance.
 The song shifts from what God did in the past to what he does always.
 Thanksgiving becomes theology.

 God descends and acts.
 He "sent from above, he took me, he drew me out of many waters."
 David uses the language of a rescuer reaching down into a flood and pulling someone to safety.
-This is not David swimming to shore; this is David being taken, being drawn out by hands stronger than the water.
-Rescue is God's action, not David's effort.
+David is being taken, drawn out by hands stronger than the water.
+Rescue is God's action.

 David will not claim he defeated his enemy.
 Instead, he says God delivered him "from my strong enemy."
 The enemy was too strong for David.
 This is crucial: David is honest about his weakness.
 Saul was more powerful.
 The armies against him were vast.
 But God was stronger than the enemy.
 God prevailed where David could not.